wyattj37/new-blog/content/posts/FTD.md

 The code cycles through each combination of two guesses, calculates the EV, and stores the set of guesses that produces the highest value.
 There are relatively few combinations, so brute-forcing all of them runs perfectly quick and nothing fancier is required.

 As a note, unless the selflessness weight is very high, the code will usually suggest playing it safe with 3 cards near each other as the guesses.
 In some cases it will even accept defeat and suggest sets of guesses with cards no longer in the deck.
-This makes intuitive sense in that guaranteeing 1 drink is sometimes better than risking a small chance of 4 or 5 or up to 12 drinks.
-There were initially some situations in which the calculator opted for a 100% chance of 1 drink over a 50% chance of 2 drinks, so I included a step to prefer the higher variance option because you might as well live a little.
+This makes intuitive sense in that guaranteeing 1 penalty is sometimes better than risking a small chance of 4 or 5 or up to 12 penalties.
+There were initially some situations in which the calculator opted for a 100% chance of 1 penalty over a 50% chance of 2 penalties, so I included a step to prefer the higher variance option because you might as well live a little.